-- Physical pain – The patient is tested for passive and active range of motion and indications of pain, stiffness and any noticeable joint noises are noted.
+- Physical pain – The patient is tested for a passive and active range of motion and indications of pain, stiffness and any noticeable joint noises are noted.
 The muscles surrounding the knee-joint are tested for pain and weakness.

 - Laboratory tests – Complete blood count, urine analysis and erythrocyte sedimentation rate (ESR) are carried out to determine inflammation.